Sanctions compliance policy – AEROAFFAIRES

 For the sake of clarity and for the avoidance of doubt :

-• All business relationships and transactions, whether direct or indirect, involving sanctioned countries and nationals of sanctioned countries must be immediately cancelled and/or not proceeded with until they are reviewed and cleared to act in accordance with the applicable AEROAFFAIRES sanctions review systems, processes and procedures implemented by AEROAFFAIRES from time to time.
+• All business relationships and transactions, direct or indirect, involving sanctioned countries and nationals of sanctioned countries must be immediately cancelled and/or not pursued until they are reviewed and cleared to act in accordance with AEROAFFAIRES’ applicable sanctions review systems, processes and procedures implemented by AEROAFFAIRES from time to time.

 • Business relationships and transactions with persons not on a list of specially designated nationals may nevertheless be prohibited if such business relationship or transaction directly or indirectly involves sanctioned countries and nationals of sanctioned countries.
-In such cases, business relationships and transactions must also be immediately terminated and/or not be pursued until they are reviewed and cleared to act in accordance with the applicable AEROAFFAIRES sanctions control systems, processes and procedures that are implemented by AEROAFFAIRES from time to time.
+In such cases, business relationships and transactions must also be immediately cancelled and/or not be pursued until they are reviewed and cleared to act in accordance with AEROAFFAIRES’ applicable sanctions control systems, processes and procedures that are implemented by AEROAFFAIRES from time to time.

 Employees and associated persons shall not facilitate the activities of any person, including customers and passengers, involving sanctioned countries or nationals of sanctioned countries, including by referring such matters to other persons or entities.